Clarice (TV series): Development

 In May 2021, CBS entered negotiations to relocate the series to Paramount+ for its second season.
-By June, the relocation became "unlikely" to happen, despite it never being officially cancelled.
+By June, the relocation became "unlikely" to happen.
+Negotiations between ViacomCBS and co-producer MGM "stalemated", and since CBS had already committed to a full slate of shows, there was no space for Clarice to continue on network television.
+Industry veterans described the state of affairs as "crazy", where a show already with a new season pickup is facing demise and the prospect of putting 300 people out of work, even though it involves a recognizable intellectual property and Kurzman, a top producer.
+As of 2025 the show has not been officially canceled.

 Casting

 Rebecca Breeds was cast as Clarice Starling in February 2020.
 Lucca De Oliveira and Devyn A. Tyler were cast in starring roles.
 Kal Penn, Nick Sandow, and Michael Cudlitz joined the main cast.
 Marnee Carpenter was cast as a series regular while Jayne Atkinson, Shawn Doyle, and Tim Guinee were cast in recurring roles.
 Douglas Smith joined the cast in a recurring capacity.

 Filming

 Principal photography for the series began on September 21, 2020, in Toronto, Ontario, Canada.
 Filming of the first season concluded on March 23, 2021.

 Reception

 Critical response

 On Rotten Tomatoes, the series has an approval rating of 37% based on reviews from 43 critics, with an average rating of 6.11/10.
 The website's critics consensus reads, "Effectively grim, but narratively bland, Clarice is a disturbingly safe procedural that lets down both its talented cast and source material."
 Metacritic gave the series a weighted average score of 55 out of 100 based on 32 critic reviews, indicating "mixed or average reviews".